bananabr3d/security-by-design/README.md

 ## Installation and Usage
 ### Docker
 The web-app and the app have been dockerized.
 Both of them can be deployed with the docker-compose.yml.
-Therefore it is important to edit the amount of deployed applications, as they represent the Electricity meter (a electricity meter is only available to add, if the application is deployed):
+Therefore it is important to edit the amount of deployed applications, as they represent the Electricity meter (a electricity meter is only available to add to a user, if the application is deployed):

 (Code representation will be added later)